-The estimated population of wild horses within the Complex is approximately 1,596 wild horses based on January 2015 aerial census and includes the 2016 foal crops.
+The estimated population of wild horses within the Complex, as of January 2018, is approximately 1,853 wild horses based on January 2015 aerial census and includes the 2015, 2016, and 2017 foal crops.

 A census flight was completed in January 2015 to determine the approximate numbers of wild horses within the East Range HA, Sonoma Range HA, Tobin Mountains HMA, Augusta HMA and HA.
 The Humboldt HA and North Stillwater HMA were flown the year prior.
 Data from census surveys is also used to determine the extent to which wild horses have moved outside of the HMA boundaries in search of forage, water and space.
 These flights followed the best management practices recommended in IM No. 2010-057 and utilized the Simultaneous Double Count Method as one of the scientific methods recommended by the NAS.
 As expected, the surveys showed wild horses have continued to migrate outside of HMA boundaries.